galenbunting/Reading-Machines/2019-02-05-bibliographic-text-THE-PRINTING-PRESS.md

 + In these early debates, how does one see the question of content versus form emerging?
 How does form enable content, or render content more accessible to a reader or audience?
++ How does Franklin define what it means to be bookish through these references?

 Across chapters two through seven, Franklin lists an assortment of texts, including
  + Tryon's *Health's Grand Preservative; or, The Women's Best Doctor*
  + Cocker's book of Arithmetick
  + Seller's and Shermy's books of Navigation
+ + Xenophon's *Memorable Things of Socrates*
+ + Greenwood's *English Grammar*
  + Locke *On Human Understanding*
  + *The Art of Thinking* by Messrs. du Port Royal
  + James Franklin's *New England Courant*